 - To this add approx. 2-4 tsp aniseed grains (according to taste) and 1⁄2-1 tsp cinnamon powder, also according to taste.

-- Once brought to a boil, while stirring constantly and it is ready.
-While still hot, add finely chopped dried fruits, preferably light varieties such as apricots, sultanas, figs, light dates etc… and nut mixture, chopped into small pieces.
+- Once brought to a boil, while stirring constantly, it is ready.
+While still hot, add finely chopped dried fruits and the nut mixture.

 - Sweeten according to taste with organic agave syrup or honey, simply sugar or with homemade syrup.
 Done!

 PS: I sweetened it with typical Arabic syrup in addition to the agave syrup!
 Syrup (hangover in

 - 200 g Sugar and 100 ml water, bring both together to a boil, then put in: a few drops of lemon, a couple of drops of orange blossom water, a couple of drops of rose water, bring to boil for 1 minute, done.

 - Leave to cool.
 The consistency should be like liquid honey.
 Sweeten to taste.

 PS2: you can also play with the taste: either anise and cinnamon and neutral sweetness, or